illinois-cs241/illinois-cs241.github.io/_docs/know_your_tools.md

 ## Introduction

-Your lab lead will do a little intro to get you accustomed to the lab
+Your lab lead will do a little intro to get you accustomed to the lab.

 ## HW0